egmzcrz/VoronoiDiagram/README.md

 # Voronoi diagram (Dirichlet Tessellation)

-A Julia implementation of Fortune's algorithm to compute the Voronoi diagram of a weighted and non-weighted point set.
+This is Fortune's algorithm implemented in Julia.

+# Usage

+See the example (example.ipynb) for details.